saicharan0112/skywater-openlane-physical-design/README.md

 ### **2.Placement**

 After performing floorplan, we place the standard cells (which were already present at the bottom left of the design) and observe the DRCs.
-We do this by giving the command *run_placement* in OpenLANE and invoke the **Magic** tool to view the layout of the design after placement of std cells.
+We do this by giving the command *run_placement* in OpenLANE.
+Placement in OpenLANE occurs in two stages - Global placement and Detailed placement.
+In global placement, all cells are placed on the floorplan in a random manner and in detailed placement, the cells positions are legalized.
+Legalization in the sense, it makes sure that cells are not overlapping.
+In OpenLANE, placement happens by having a goal (for congestion driven) to reduce the HPWL (Half Parameter Wire Length), hence taking many iterations.
+We invoke the **Magic** tool to view the layout of the design after placement of std cells.

 #### Placement in OpenLANE
 ![Placement in OpenLANE](https://github.com/lankasaicharan/skywater-openlane-physical-design/blob/main/Day-2/placement_in_openlane.png "Placement in OpenLANE")